Empower asthma patients to know if they have allergies

 ImmunoCAP™ Specific IgE Blood Testing – a tool to equip patients to control inflammation

-Use symptoms, history and ImmunoCAP™ Specific IgE blood testing – available through the lab – to identify which allergic sensitizations your patients with asthma may have, especially when you plan to refer your patient to a specialist.
+Use symptoms, history and ImmunoCAP™ Specific IgE blood testing – available through the lab – to identify which allergic sensitizations your patients with asthma may have, especially

 How can specific IgE test results help change patient management?2